jenamis/final-project/README.md

 ![feature_importances](Resources/feature_importances.png)

-Flask and Dash was used to create a web application that allows users to input a SMILES string or list of SMILES strings and predict the optimal SPE and LCMS methods using the final ML models developed through this project.
+Flask and Dash were used to create a web application that allows users to input a SMILES string and predict the optimal SPE and LCMS methods using the final ML models developed through this project.

+Heroku was used to deploy the website, but the method prediction application using Dash only functions when run through a local host.

 ![enter_smiles](Resources/enter_smiles.png)

-Click here for a [demonstration]() of the dashboard.
+Click here for a [demonstration](https://youtu.be/CiDAFwbB5JU) of the dashboard.

 ## purifAI Python Package